LeDernier/bedload_simulation/README.md

 * ***clean_batch***
 By default, a simulation starts from the last timestep saved.
 This executable is useful to get rid of all previously saved data in order to restart completely a simulation.
 Deletes all the simulation data of the cases given in argument.
-Keeps the parameters unchanged.
+Keeps the parameters unchanged and the exctracted data.
 Use :
 ```
 ./clean_batch case_folders